Program mines the middle

 For instance, students schoolwide are learning how to take notes using techniques used in AVID.

-Students who take the AVID class follow a strict regimen.
-Each week, they are given two days of a rigorous curriculum, two days of sessions with college tutors and a lecture from guests speakers on Fridays.
-The most recent speaker was Santiago Corrada, administrator of neighborhood services for Tampa.
+Students who take the AVID class follow a strict regimen for learning.
+Each week, they are given two days of a rigorous curriculum, two days of tutorial sessions with college tutors and a lecture from guests speakers on Fridays.
+The most recent speaker was Santiago Corrada, administrator of neighborhood services for the city of Tampa.

 The goals that teachers like Rio set are just as important as guest speakers and tutorials.